accurascan/Qatar-Android-SDK/README.md

                 .setView(cameraContainer) // To add camera view
-                .setOcrCallback(this)  // To get Update and Success Callback .setStatusBarHeight(statusBarHeight)  // To remove Height from Camera View if status bar visible
+                .setOcrCallback(this)  // To get Update and Success Callback .setStatusBarHeight(statusBarHeight)  // To remove Height from Camera View if status bar visible .setAPIData("your server url", "your server api key") // to send data on server
 	//                Optional field
 	//                .setEnableMediaPlayer(false) // false to disable sound and true to enable sound.
 Default it's true
 	//                .setCustomMediaPlayer(MediaPlayer.create(this, com.accurascan.ocr.mrz.R.raw.beep)) // To add custom sound make sure media player is enable.